Connect with others who understand.

 • Choose a liquid or cream foundation, not a dry powder.

-• Apply foundation with a dabbing or stippling technique using a clean fingertip or a sponge (not a brush that can irritate skin).
+• Apply foundation with a dabbing or stippling technique, using a clean fingertip or a sponge (not a brush that can irritate skin).

 • Don’t apply makeup to open, raw psoriatic lesions.
-If necessary, apply makeup over a cream foundation.

 • Consider a pigment concealer to cover lesions.